Taujhon/hit-the-grid/README.md

 # HIT THE GRID

 Hit the Grid is a simple image grid tool.
 Very simple, that is.
 It features minimal grid customizations.
+Works good enough on mobile.

 ## What is it lacking for a modern tool?

-This is not fully fledged tool, and there is no plans, thus far, to improve it.
-- Images that are uploaded are staying locally in your browser, by the way.
+This is not a fully fledged tool, and there is no plans, thus far, to improve it.
+Images that are uploaded are staying locally in your browser, by the way.
-- The main issue is that the image cannot be edited: no cropping, no effects, etc.
-- The grid is fixed at the center of your image.
-Cropping your image before loading is advised.
+- Your image cannot be edited: no cropping, no effects, etc. Cropping your image before loading is advised.
-- The image with the grid overlay cannot be saved other than screen saptures which may limit the quality to your device's screen resolution.
+- The image with the grid overlay cannot be saved by any means other than screen captures which may limit the quality to your device's screen resolution.
+As far as I know.

 ## Why is it made?